-Table 1 shows total SBT catches by both calendar and fishing year (1 October to 30 September).
 The New Zealand SBT fishery was initially a handline and troll fishery.
-Since domestic longeline fishing began in 1990, longline effort has almost completely replaced trolling and handline fishing effort.
-Small amounts of SBT are still taken by trolling.
-There is also a small SBT bycatch in the mid-water trawl fishery.
+With the advent of domestic longline fishing (starting in 1990), longline effort has almost completely replaced trolling and handline fishing effort.
+Small amounts of SBT continue to be caught by trolling, and there is a small SBT bycatch in the mid-water trawl fishery.
+Total SBT catches are summarised by calendar year and fishing year (1 October to 30 September) in Table 1.